About this Project

 We grouped owner contact names together that shared a common registered business address, which also generated an aggregated list of buildings for each grouping of owner names.

 Using these lists of buildings for each landlord entity, we counted the number of 2019 Marshals evictions that occurred in these buildings to generate an initial ranking.

 We then joined and aggregated several additional datasets to our evictor profiles by matching building records via their borough-block-lot codes:

 Eviction Cases Filed between Jan 2013 and June 2015 (the most recent publicly-available data on Filings)

-Rent stabilized unit count estimates in 2017 (most recent publicly available data on rent stabilized units, via taxbills.nyc)
+Rent stabilized unit count estimates in 2018 (most recent publicly available data on rent stabilized units, via nycdb)

-See below for notes on lender and law firm data aggregation.
+See below for notes on lender, law firm and City Marshal data aggregation.